 Primary Speaker, Panelist, and Poster Presenter Registration

 Speaker, panelist, and poster presenter registration will open following abstract selections and speaker confirmations.
-CASQA offers a reduced conference rate for eligible speakers, panelists, and poster presenters.
-Supporting speakers are not eligible and must pay the full Member or Non-Member attendee rate.
-Speakers, panelists, and poster presenters are responsible for their own travel and lodging costs.
+CASQA offers a reduced conference fee for eligible speakers and panelists, as well as the CASQA Member discount.
+The following applies:

-Please read all bullets before clicking one of the links below, which will take you to the online submittal form specific to the type of session for which you are submitting.
+Please read all bullets before clicking one of the links below, which will take you to the online submittal form specific to the type of presentation / session for which you are submitting.

-- The CASQA website does not support Internet Explorer 8 or 9.
-Please upgrade or use another browser such as Firefox or Chrome.
+- The CASQA website does not support Internet Explorer 8, 9, or 10 and may not support Microsoft Edge.
+Please upgrade or use another browser such as Chrome, Firefox, or Safari.

-- Do not use all capital letters when entering information on the online form; use both uppercase and lowercase as appropriate (otherwise we will need to correct it).
+- Do not use all capital letters when entering information on the online form; use both uppercase and lowercase as appropriate.

-- Check the spelling of your abstract title, speaker names, organizations, and email addresses; mistakes in spelling can carry through to the agenda and conference program.
+- Check the spelling of your abstract title, speaker / panelist names, job titles, organizations, and email addresses; mistakes in spelling can carry through to the agenda and conference program.

 - Click the SUBMIT button at the bottom of the online form once all tabs are complete.
 Please note that partial submissions will not be saved.